gearpump/gearpump/docs/submit-your-1st-application.md

 bin/gear app -jar examples/gearpump-examples-assembly-{{site.GEARPUMP_VERSION}}.jar io.gearpump.streaming.examples.wordcount.WordCount
 ```

-###  Step 2: Congratulation!
-You have your first application running!
-Open the UI and view the status
+###  Step 2: Congratulations, you've submitted your first application.

-Now, the application is running, start the Web UI at [http://127.0.0.1:8090](http://127.0.0.1:8090) and check the status.
+To view the application status and metrics, start the Web UI services, and browse to [http://127.0.0.1:8090](http://127.0.0.1:8090) to check the status.
 ![Dashboard](/img/dashboard.gif)

-You see, now it is up and running.

 **NOTE:** the UI port setting can be defined in configuration, please check section [Configuration](deployment-configuration.html).